appellj/nuntius-bot/README.md

 ## Integrating
 Integration can be done through the main `settings.yml` file(or in case you forked the project through the `settings.local.yml`).
-The `settings.local.yml` file will override settings of the `settings.yml` file.
-In that case you can override entities, tasks, RTM events, commands and updates.
+The `settings.local.yml` the file will override settings of the `settings.yml` file.
+In that case, you can override entities, tasks, RTM events, commands, and updates.

 Let's go through the different integrations.

 ## Events
 Integration with slack can be achieved in various ways.
-Nuntius implementing the integration via websocket and push events AKA RTM events.
-For any operation on slack there is a matching RTM event.
+Nuntius implementing the integration via WebSocket and push events AKA RTM events.
+For any operation on slack, there is a matching RTM event.
 You can look on the list [here](https://api.slack.com/rtm#events).

 Let's see how to interact with the message events.
 In the `settings.yml` we have